paigerodeghero/CPSC8750/RESTAPIs.md

 	  c.
 Slide 3: Which constraints it satisfies

 	  d.
 Slide 4.
 Is it RESTful?
-6. Save PowerPoint to "Files" in the class's "General" channel
+6. Save PowerPoint to MSFT Teams General channel --> "Files" -->  "RESTful APIs Group PowerPoints"

 ## Reminder from last lecture